sambeighle3/Wedge-Project-MSBA/Beighle Wedge Project RMD.md

 When calculating relative difference, use the formula ` (your_results - john_results)/john_results)`.

+The results are exactly the same.
+I did a manual upload.

 |  Query  |  Your Results  |  John's Results | Difference | Rel.
 Diff |
 |---|---|---|---|---|